Marcgs96/Guild-Master/docs/README.md

 The end goal is to defeat the Final Quest at day 5 or else the game will end in Defeat.

+You can download the our last build [here[https://github.com/Marcgs96/AI_Game/releases/tag/3.0]]

 ## Authors

 ### Marc Guillén